clubstudio/craft/README.md

    ```
    ddev composer create -y "clubstudio/craft"
    ```
-4. Run `ddev launch` to view the project in your browser
+4. Run `ddev launch` to view your site in the browser
+5. Log in to the Craft control panel at `/admin` (or run `ddev launch /admin`) with the admin account you created during install

-Next, feel free to read the offical [Craft installation documentation](https://craftcms.com/docs/5.x/install.html).
+Next, feel free to read the official [Craft installation documentation](https://craftcms.com/docs/5.x/install.html).

 ## Developing